microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 The `df_train.count()` method returns the number of rows in the dataframe.
 Which now reduces to approximately 589758 rows.

+### Analyzing the image labels

 Now that we have handled the image sequences, we will now anayze the lables and as well plot the distribution of labels in the dataset.
 To do this we define a function to make the plot.

 ```python
 def plot_label_distribution(df):